sourcegraph/about/blogposts/2021/career-framework.md

 ## Sourcegraph prior to the framework

-Prior to the framework, engineering managers didn’t know how to talk to their reports about career progression.
+Prior to the framework, engineering managers weren't confident they were talking about career development in a way that was consistent with other engineering managers.
 Without a career framework, engineering managers and their reports were left without a shared language.

 This worked when we were small but threatened to become dysfunctional as we scaled.
 As we added teams, we worried engineering managers were having, or would start having, completely different conversations about what growth looked like.

-The pressure increased when we realized these challenges would only get worse over time.
+It was clear these challenges were only going to increase over time.
 If we were to continue scaling, and we certainly [wanted to scale](https://about.sourcegraph.com/blog/announcing-sourcegraphs-series-d-round/), then we needed to start solving these problems for the future.
 But first, we had to identify them.

 ### Some engineers (and engineering managers) felt lost